oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-REST-API/bidirectional-data-replication-using-REST-API.md

 ## Task 1: Set Up Active Active Data Replication

-   Before you begin the following tasks, make sure you have set the environment variables using the steps in **abcde** Make sure you are in the `/scripts/UseCases/02_Bidirectional/` directory and perform the following tasks:
+   Before you begin the following tasks, make sure you have set the environment variables using the steps in [Task 1: Load the Oracle GoldenGate and Database Environment](/intial-setup/initial-setup.md).

+   Follow these steps to set up Oracle GoldenGate processes for bidirectional replication:

-   1. Move to the `REST-API` directory and list the content for this directory:
+   1. From the command prompt, navigate to the `/scripts/UseCases/02_Bidirectional/` directory and list the content of this directory:

       ```
       <copy>